Mark Pritchard (politician): 2nd Parliament (2010–2015)

 Pritchard was re-elected as MP for The Wrekin at the 2010 general election with an increased vote share of 47.7% and an increased majority of 9,450.

 He was joint secretary of the 1922 Committee between 2010 and 2012.

 In June 2011 he successfully moved a motion to ban wild animals in circuses.
 In the House of Commons he stated that he had been placed under pressure by the prime minister to withdraw the motion, first by being offered a job, and then by being threatened.

 Pritchard is a Eurosceptic, defining himself in October 2011 as a "mainstream Eurosceptic".
 He was one of the "Tory Rebels" who oversaw the largest post-war defeat of any Conservative government concerning a European Referendum.
 Also in October 2011, he called for an "in/out referendum" on the European Union.
-Central to Pritchard's argument was that "The majority of Britons living today have never had a say on Europe", with Pritchard referred to this group as "the great disenfranchised".
+Central to Pritchard's argument was that "The majority of Britons living today have never had a say on Europe", with Pritchard referring to this group as "the great disenfranchised".

 In March 2012, Pritchard had a public confrontation with John Bercow, the Speaker of the House of Commons, who had told him to stand aside in a corridor.
 Pritchard then told him, "You are not fucking royalty, Mr Speaker!"

 Pritchard was appointed by Prime Minister David Cameron as a member of the Joint Committee on the National Security Strategy from 2010 to 2015.

 Pritchard was appointed to the post of deputy chairman of the Conservative Party's International Office in 2010 but resigned in January 2012 over policy differences on: "a lack of national and individual aspiration, immigration, and Europe" – what some commentators called "the Holy Trinity of the Conservative right".